Contact Us

 Resources

-Listed below are databases that can lead you to articles from scholarly journals in the field of social work and related fields.
+Listed below are databases that can lead you to articles from scholarly journals in the social work field and in other related fields.
 If you want a refresher on using databases, please get in touch with us at the library.

 In addition to books and academic journal articles, you'll also be able to use some websites to find information.
 Below are links to a handful of websites that can help get you started, but there's a lot more out there!